 “Now we have a disease-specific treatment for XLH that works for patients across their lifespan.”

-“Now we have a disease-specific treatment for XLH that works for patients across their lifespan,” Simmons said.
+“Now we have a disease-specific treatment for XLH that works for patients across their lifespan, Simmons said.
 “We’ve seen it reverse rickets, decrease lower extremity bowing and even result in healing of previously non-healing fractures.
-These results are achieved through twice-monthly subcutaneous injections at home versus requiring frequent oral medication that induces nausea and diarrhea.”
+Plus, these results are achieved through twice-monthly subcutaneous injections at home, versus requiring frequent oral medication that induces nausea and diarrhea.”

-Trials on several promising new drugs to treat hypophosphosphatasia and osteogenesis imperfecta are also complete or in progress, Simmons said, with most drugs working to improve osteoblast function and reduce osteoclasts.
-Simmons hopes these will enable these kids to suffer fewer broken bones and spend less time sitting on the sidelines of life.
+Trials on several promising new drugs to treat hypophosphosphatasia and osteogenesis imperfecta are also complete or in progress, Simmons said.
+She hopes these will enable these children to suffer fewer broken bones and spend less time sitting on the sidelines of life.